-A FSS participant and all members of the household must be free of welfare assistance for six consecutive months before Contract expiration.
+A FSS participant and all members of the household must be free of welfare assistance at the time of graduation.
 Welfare assistance is defined by HUD as "income assistance from Federal or state welfare programs and includes cash maintenance payments designed to meet a family's ongoing basic needs".
 The SDHC considers payments made to participants through Temporary Assistance to Needy Families (TANF) and General Relief programs to be Federal or state welfare programs.
-The SDHC may request a third-party verification that the participating family has not received these types of cash maintenance payments for the preceding six months prior to final graduation approval, and disbursement of escrow funds; and
+The SDHC may request a third-party verification that the participating family has not received these types of cash maintenance payments at the time of graduation, and disbursement of escrow funds; and